Deltares/imod-python/README.rst

 Comment by xarray author Stephan Hoyer about using ``np.memmap`` on `GitHub <https://github.com/dask/dask/issues/1562#issuecomment-248681863>`__:

-    If it’s already on disk in a memory-mappable format, it’s very hard to imagine beating np.memmap.
+    If it's already on disk in a memory-mappable format, it's very hard to imagine beating np.memmap.